lukasturcani/stk/docs/source/basic_examples.rst

 Unlike the previous example, you can deposit values for both a :class:`.BuildingBlock` and a :class:`.ConstructedMolecule` in the same database.
-First lets create one
+First, lets create one

 .. code-block:: python